Abdallah ibn al-Mu'tazz: Death and legacy

-Accordingly, Abdallah ibn al-Mu'tazz was succeeded by the young Al-Muqtadir, who is accounted the 18th Caliph of the Abbasid Caliphate.
+And he also once wrote as a poet:

-Works
+Literary works

 Al-Mu'tazz's Kitab al-Badi, composed in 888 when he was 27, laid the groundwork for future studies of poetry by Arabic scholars.
 Its title can be translated as 'the book of the new style', and 'takes its name from its polemical aim, namely to show that the style of the poets called "modern" (muḥdathūn), such as Bashshār b.
 Burd (d.
 167 or 168/784-5), Muslim b. al-Walīd (d.
 208/823), or Abū Nuwās (d. between 198/813 and 200/815), is not so very "new" and that none of its features was not anticipated in the Quran, the traditions of Muḥammad and his companions, and old poetry.'

 In the estimation of Charles Greville Tuety:

 Ibn Al-Mu‘tazz is the spontaneous poet, akin in temper to Abu Nuwās.
 Free-ranging in his choice of subject, he is noted for newness of approach in handling his themes.
 What makes him essentially new, however, lies on another plane and is not immediately apparent: Carried along by his bold and sensuous imagery, we are satisfied that it is so, until, on pausing, we suddenly glimpse the perspective beyond.